McBride, British Columbia: Community

 The population of McBride was 616 at the 2016 Census.
 The population including the surrounding area is 1,586.
 Main Street has a variety of unique stores for visitors and locals to come and explore.
-The focal point of Main Street is the train station.
+The focal point of Main Street is the McBride station.
 The Grand Trunk Pacific Railway built the train station in 1913.
 A fire burnt the building down in 1918.
 The station was quickly rebuilt and reopened in 1919 on the original site.
 The last train dispatched from this station in 1989, but trains still ride through the station and pick up passengers on a daily basis.
 In 1996, the Village of McBride bought the station.
 The station houses the Whistle Stop, a gallery of quality work done by local artists and crafters, as well as McBride's Visitor Information Centre and a locally owned coffee shop The Beanery.

 Climate

 McBride is relatively wet, especially in the summer.
 Precipitation occurs 21 days on average during the month of July.
 Only nearby Crescent Spur gets more rain days in July in all of Canada.